 In 1998, the Tampa Bay Rays started out life in the big leagues as the Devil Rays.
 A memorable tag to be sure.
 While some team names exist simultaneously in different sports (like the popular Cardinals and Giants), there was only one team called the Devil Rays in the four major professional sports.

 ?
 Other than having residents who might enjoy that style of music, not a lot.
-But, the team originally played their games in New Orleans, and there’s that geographical connection.
+But, the team originally played their games in New Orleans, birthplace of jazz, and there’s that geographical connection.
 New Orleans + Jazz = logical.

 This team’s name has everything to do with timing.
 Prior to their 1995 on-court debut, a national contest was held to choose the team name (seems like a lot of these team names are picked this way), and Raptors was the winner.
 It was short for those really bad dudes, the

 This team was originally called the Baltimore Bullets in 1946 (named for a nearby ammo factory).
 However, in 1996, the team’s owner wanted a new nickname that didn’t have an unintended connection to violence (bullets = guns) and selected Wizards.
-Their website says, “The name depicts energy and an omnipresent power, and brings to light what is hoped to be the wise and magical nature of the team.”
+Their NBA website says, “The name depicts energy and an omnipresent power, and brings to light what is hoped to be the wise and magical nature of the team.”
 Magical, indeed.

-When the Dutch setters came to the New World in the 1600s, they wore a style of pants known as knickerbockers, or simply knickers.
-The Knicks website says “Through history, the Dutch settler “Knickerbocker” character became synonymous with New York City.
-The city’s most popular symbol of the late 19th and early 20th centuries was “Father Knickerbocker,” complete with cotton wig, three-cornered hat, buckled shoes, and, of course, knickered pants.”
+The Knicks NBA website explains: “Through history, the Dutch settler “Knickerbocker” character became synonymous with New York City.
+The city’s most popular symbol of the late 19th and early 20th centuries was ‘Father Knickerbocker,’ complete with cotton wig, three-cornered hat, buckled shoes, and, of course, knickered pants.”

 debut.
 Losing 120 of their 160 games, surprisingly the team would go on to win the World Series just seven years later.
-But, back to their name . . . it is actually an abbreviation of their official corporate name, the “The New York Metropolitan Baseball Club, Inc.” It also gave a nod to an old Metropolitans team that existed back in the 1880s.
+But, back to their name . . . it is actually an abbreviation of their official corporate name, The New York Metropolitan Baseball Club, Inc. It also gave a nod to an old Metropolitans team that existed back in the 1880s.